 The Second Lao Environment and Social (LENS2) Project

-Annual Report
+Third-Year Annual Report

-(01 January – 30 December 2017)
+(01 January – 31 December 2017)

-21 February 2018
+15 February 2018 (revised 11 April 2018)

 Preface

-The Environmental Protection Fund (EPF) operates subprojects through 5 financing windows with financial support from the project developers and the World Bank (WB).
+The Environmental Protection Fund (EPF) operates subprojects through 5 financing windows with financial supports from the project developers and the World Bank (WB).
 Through the Second Lao Environment and Social (LENS2) project, the WB provides support only for the Policy Implementation and Capacity Enhancement (PICE) window and the Community and Biodiversity Investments (CBI) window.

-This report is the forth Semester Progress Report (SPR) for the LENS2 project which was prepared by the Environment Protection Fund Office (EPFO) to fulfill the agreement with the WB.
-The report presents the implementation and financial management progress during 01 January 2017 to 30 December 2017 (12 months) for the activities.
-Main activities and/or achievements can be highlighted as follows:
+This report is the third-year Annual Progress Report (APR) for the LENS2 project.
+It was prepared by the Environment Protection Fund Office (EPFO) to fulfill the agreement with the WB.
+The report presents the implementation and financial management progress during 01 January 2017 to 31 December 2017 (12 months).
+Main activities and/or achievements during the report period can be highlighted as follows:

 January to December 2017 marked the major change on EPF management.
 The 2005 EPF decree was revised and approved by the Prime Minister on 08 March 2017.
-The EPF Board is now chaired by the Minister of the Ministry of Natural Resources and Environment (MONRE) and a new team of the technical committee has been established and operational.
+The EPF Board is now chaired by the Minister of the Ministry of Natural Resources and Environment (MONRE) and a new team of the Technical Committee (TC) has been established and operational.
 EPF budget is being managed as a State Funds.
+The Government fiscal year has been changed from 01 October to 30 September of the following year to 01 January to 31 December of the following year.

-The LENS2 mid-term review was conducted during 20 March to 07 April 2017.
-The results was described in the World Bank Aide Memoire.
+The WB conducted the mid-term review for LENS2 during 20 March to 07 April 2017 and the results was described in the Aide Memoire.
 There are difficulties and delays during implementation with many key subprojects especially those related to protected area management, Lao-WEN, and environmental management subprojects including some subprojects of the National University of Lao.
+Key findings were presented in the fourth semester progress report submitted to WB on 15 August 2017.

-The Implementation Support Mission for the LENS2 was conducted during November 20 to December 1, 2017 and the results were described in the World Bank Aide Memoire.
-Overall implementation is moderately satisfactory but not without challenges, most of which are being addressed to varying degrees.
+The WB also conducted an Implementation Support Mission for LENS2 during November 20 to December 01, 2017 and the results were described in the Aide Memoire.
+Overall implementation was considered moderately satisfactory but not without challenges, most of which are being addressed to varying degrees.

-During January to December 2017, additional 16 subprojects (valued about $10,9 million) were endorsed by the Technical Committee.
+During January to December 2017, additional 16 subprojects (valued about $11 million) were endorsed by the Technical Committee.
 Among these, 7 PONRE sub-projects, 7 PFRM (PAFO) and WMPA received WB clearance.
-The Board has not yet approved sub-projects of 4 Houaphanh, Luang Prabang, Xieng Khuang and Khammuane PFRM in 2017.
-The former DFRM (now calls DOF) sub-project was flagged as “Unsatisfactory” in April 2017, and in August 2017, US$ 800,000 was cancelled from the Component 4 of DFRM Sub-project.
-Therefore, a total of 32 subprojects are under implementation.
+The Board has not yet approved sub-projects of 4 Houaphanh, Luang Prabang, Xieng Khuang and Khammuane PFRM as of December 2017.
+The former DFRM (now calls DOF) sub-project was flagged as “Unsatisfactory” in April 2017, and in August 2017 and the Component 4 of DFRM Sub-project was cancelled.
+A total of 39 subprojects are under implementation as of 31 December 2017 of which 8 subprojects were considered completed.

-In terms of disbursement, during October 2016 to December 2017 (15 months), project disbursement was $5.89 millions comprising $3.76 million of PICE subprojects, $1.41 million of CBI subprojects, and $0.74 million of EPF.
-As for end December 2017, the total cumulative disbursement of $10.16 millions or about 26-27% of WB fund for LENS2.
+In terms of disbursement, during October 2016 to December 2017 (15 months), project expenditures was $5.89 millions comprising $3.74 million of PICE subprojects, $1.41 million of CBI subprojects, and $0.74 million of EPF.
+As of 31 December 2017, the total cumulative project disbursement (amount withdrawn from WB) reached $10.10 millions or about 26% of WB fund for LENS2.

-In in terms of staffing, Eight new additional staff are on board making a total of 38 full time staff, female 14, while procurements of consultants, vehicles, and equipment for EPFO and SDAs have been continued according to the procurement plans approved by the WB.
+In terms of staffing, eight new additional staff are on board making a total of 38 full time staff, female 14, while procurements of consultants, vehicles, and equipment for EPFO and SDAs have been continued according to the procurement plans approved by the WB.

-In term of fund raising, during the reporting period, the EPF receive $1.31 million which is about 118% of the $1.1 million target for 2017.
+In terms of fund raising, during the reporting period, the EPF received $1.31 million which is more than the $1.1 million target for 2017.